XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 There are several prerequisites that ACME must meet in order for this to happen:

 - ACME must have a Ripple account.
-Our best practices recommend actually having at least two accounts, so that the account creating issuances in Ripple is exposed to less risk than the account(s) performing day-to-day transactions.
+Our best practices recommend actually having at least two accounts, so that the account creating issuances in Ripple is exposed to less risk than the account(s) performing day-to-day transactions. <span class='draft-comment'>(TODO: Link to creating wallets?)</span>
-- ACME needs to know Alice's Ripple address.
+- ACME needs to know Alice's Ripple address. <span class='draft-comment'>(TODO: Commentary on adding a system for users to add their Ripple address to acct details?)</span>
-- Alice must create a trustline from her Ripple address to ACME.
+- Alice must create a trustline from her Ripple address to ACME. <span class='draft-comment'>(TODO: bit about publicizing cold wallet address?)</span>

 ### Trading on Ripple ###

-After the issuances have been created in Ripple, they can be freely transferred and
+After the issuances have been created in Ripple, they can be freely transferred and traded by Ripple users.

 - Anyone can buy/sell EUR@ACME on Ripple
     - including users who don't have ACME accounts (caveat: requireauth flag)